alexiacrawford/Euler_vs_RK4/README.md

 ## In VisIt

-1. Open `particles.visit`.
+1. Open particles.visit
-2. Add a Pseudocolor plot using `solution_type` then press draw
+2. Add a Pseudocolor plot using solution_type then press draw
-3. Add a Vector plot using `velocity_vector` then press draw
+3. Add a Vector plot using velocity_vector then press draw
 5. Press play and the animation should start

 ---

-## Results
+## Challenges and Results

+### Challenges

+One challenge I ran into was my particle not appearing.
+I had started with just the Euler method so I only had one particle at the beginning.
+I was incorrectly generating the files the VisIt could read and display.They would load in successfully, but wouldn't show any particles.
+Turns out it was a pretty simple fix and I had also scaled the particle too small.
+The weird thing is, later into the project the particle became huge and I had to scale it down again.
+I'm still not sure why this happened.
+I experimented with the particle size, velocity vectors, colors, trajectory trails, and camera angles in VisIt to illustrate the differences between the methods.

+I also encountered challenges when comparing the different methods in the same visualization.
+Since RK4 and the exact solution are nearly identical for projectile motion with constant acceleration, it looked like there were only two paths.
+I had to adjust timestep sizes and zoom into specific regions of the animation to clearly show the numerical error that accumulates in Euler's Method.
+The exact path and RK4 solution overlap.

+### Results

-The visualization demonstrates how the Euler's Method errors over time which makes its path differ from the exact and RK4 solutions.
+This visualization project demonstrates how the Euler's Method errors over time which makes its path differ from the exact and RK4 solutions.
 RK4 produces a higher accuracy and matches the exact solution throughout the simulation.
 I know this is true because the RK4 solution overlaps the exact solution, proving they are the same and the Euler's method is slightly incorrect.
+I've been working on this project consistently for the past two weeks.
+I felt like with just implementing the Euler method it wasn't challenging enough, so I added the RK4 solution and the exact mathematical solution.
+Not only did this make it more challenging, it also made the project more exciting to watch and play around with.
+I also added some camera movement so the user can easily track the particle movement.